kuldeepc18/ReactJs-Chai-aur-Code/Notes.md

 5. In some libraries like `vite` there is a strict rule, file name ends with `.jsx` and file name can start with small letter.
 6. In react, javascript is added in HTML file through react-scripts but it is not shown in the HTML file.
 It can be seen through Inspect window.
 7. In vite , javascript is loaded in HTML file through the script tag.

+Lec 4:
+1. {username} : this is called evaluated expression in js. it is used to inject variable in html.
+In curly braces we can not insert if else statement as object takes variable and not if else statement like in `reactElement` created in `main.jsx` file.